Dirivial/issue-tracker/frontend/README.md

-# My issue tracker project
+# Frontend for the app
-Currently nothing :)
+Currently a lot is to be desired, but slowly it's getting better! :-)